baltimoreheritage/tours/_posts/2015-12-05-wyman-park-dell-confederate-monuments.md

 # Lee-Jackson Monument

 The Lee and Jackson Monument was the first double equestrian monument in the United States.
-The funds for the sculpture came from J. Henry Ferguson, the banker who organized the Colonial Trust Company.
-In his will, he left specific instructions for a monument of his childhood heroes, Robert E. Lee and Stonewall Jackson, which was gifted to the City of Baltimore.
-Although Ferguson died in 1928, the sculpture was not dedicated until 1948 due to various factors, including World War II.

 The monument depicts the two men on their horses right before departing for the Battle of Chancellorsville.
 While Jackson was fatally wounded in the battle, the Confederate army ultimately won, and the battle was later considered to be Lee's greatest victory.

-The sculpture was made by **Laura Gardin Fraser**, who won the design competition for the commission in 1935.
-She commissioned the architect John Russell Pope (who designed the Baltimore Museum of Art directly north of the monument) to design the base of the monument.
-The sculpture was cast in 1946.
-The monument was dedicated on May 1, 1948, the eighty-fifty anniversary of the eve of the Battle of Chancellorsville.

-**December 1928**: J. Harry Ferguson, president of the Colonial Trust Company, died and, in his will, provided a gift of $100,000 to the Baltimore Municipal Arts Society providing for the erection of a monument dedicated to Robert E. Lee and Thomas J. Jackson.
+- **December 1928**: J. Harry Ferguson, president of the Colonial Trust Company, died and, in his will, provided a gift of $100,000 to the Baltimore Municipal Arts Society providing for the erection of a monument dedicated to Robert E. Lee and Thomas J. Jackson.
-**October 1934**: In his will, Ferguson required that the gift be turned over only after the death of his sister, Ella F. Ward, who passed away on October 10, 1934.
+- **October 1934**: In his will, Ferguson required that the gift be turned over only after the death of his sister, Ella F. Ward, who passed away on October 10, 1934.
-**1936**: Design selected, controversial reception centered largely on the authenticity of the hats and other clothing worn by the figures.
+- **1936**:  **Laura Gardin Fraser**, who won the design competition for the commission in 1935 (?).
+She commissioned the architect John Russell Pope (who designed the Baltimore Museum of Art directly north of the monument) to design the base of the monument, controversial reception centered largely on the authenticity of the hats and other clothing worn by the figures.
-** July 1939**: Construction begins on the pedestal.
+- ** July 1939**: Construction begins on the pedestal.
 Artist planned to be done in the summer of 1938; in August 1939, the artist offered a new estimate of completion for early 1941.
 Later revised to late spring 1942, the work stopped again due to “an acute shortage of Italian clay” and limits on metal during World War II.
-**1948**: Lee-Jackson Monument dedicated
+- **1946**: Sculpture is cast
+- ** May 1, 1948**: Lee-Jackson Monument dedicated, eighty-fifty anniversary of the eve of the Battle of Chancellorsville.

 _Note: The following is an extended excerpt from our essay on [Confederate Memory in Baltimore](http://baltimoreheritage.github.io/baltimore-civil-rights-heritage/confederate-memory/).
 This section should be edited to identify key quotes and summarize the perspective of the various historical actors._

-Writing on May 1, 1948, The Sun editorialized that “the laymen, or at least most of the laymen with whom we have talked” saw the Lee-Jackson Monument as a “noble thing” noting:
+Writing on May 1, 1948, _The Sun_ editorialized that “the laymen, or at least most of the laymen with whom we have talked” saw the Lee-Jackson Monument as a “noble thing” noting:

 > ”They are willing to believe, here and now, that this monument will be loved at and enjoyed by people who know little and care less about the incident it commemorates.
 They rejoice in its setting, and the appropriateness of its pedestal.
 They hold, and we go along with them, that here is one memorial which raises the average of our public art and helps support our reputation as the Monumental City.”